samuel-bohman/xplor/about.md

 ### Code

 Upplands Väsby Data Explorer is an open source research project.
-All code and data is available in a public repository on GitHub: https://github.com/samuel-bohman/xplor
+All code behind the analysis and the full data set is available in a public repository on GitHub: https://github.com/samuel-bohman/xplor

 ### Credits